Adrien-G/N64PPLEditorC/README.md

 C# portage of N64 PPL Editor (for C# training).

-Thios tool allow modification on Pokemon Puzzle League N64 (textures and scenes)
+This tool allow modification on Pokemon Puzzle League N64 rom (textures and scenes)

-The C# version is still in development and actually there is no official release.
+The C# version is in starting developement phase.